Failure to Launch Syndrome and Treatment

-Addressing this situation requires taking a wholistic approach.
-In order to influence a long-term change, all family members in the situation will probably have to alter the way they communicate to create clear understanding of expectations and boundaries.
+Addressing this situation requires taking a holistic approach.
+In order to influence a long-term change, all family members in the situation will probably have to alter the way they communicate to create a clear understanding of expectations and boundaries.

 There are mental health disorders that are commonly associated with failure to launch syndrome including:

 - Bipolar disorder

 Failure to launch treatment programs emphasize addressing the young adult’s struggles from every angle.
 Here are some ways in which a treatment program may benefit your young adult:

 - Young adults are removed from their everyday environment during their program which helps them step out of the place where they feel stuck or unmotivated and address the issue

 - Students are given the opportunity to explore new things and learn what motivates or excites them